Events

 Concert of Indian Classical Music – (Maharishi Gandharva Veda)

-Saturday 22nd February at the Maharishi Dome, Skelmersdale,
+Saturday 19 July at 7:30pm at the Maharishi Dome, Skelmersdale

 Comment from previous concerts: